1048727525/FIE/README.md

 <div align="center"> <img src='images/fig1.jpg' width="1000px"> </div>

-# Unsupervised Low-light Face Enhancement in the Wild
+# Unsupervised Low-light Face Image Enhancement in the Wild

 This repository contains training code for the project.

-Unsupervised Low-light Face Enhancement in the Wild.
+Unsupervised Low-light Face Image Enhancement in the Wild.

 The model learns to brighten dark faces in the wild, aiming to obtain a better visual effects and improve the accuracy of face recognition.